Conditional Antibody Design as 3D Equivariant Graph Translation: Experiment Details and Hyperparameters

 \section{Experiment Details and Hyperparameters}

 For all models incorporating antigen, we select 48 residues closest to the antibody in terms of the alpha carbon distance as the antigen information.
 We conduct experiments on a machine with 56 CPU cores and 10 GeForce RTX 2080 Ti GPUs.
 Models using iterative refinement decoding have intensive GPU memory requirements and are therefore trained with the data-parallel framework of Pytorch on 6 GPUs.
 Other models only need 1 GPU to train.
 We use Adam optimizer with $lr=0.001$ and decay the learning rate by 0.95 every epoch.
+The batch size is set to be 16.
 All models are trained for 20 epochs and the checkpoint with the lowest loss on the validation set is selected for testing.
 The training strategy is consistent across different experiments in the paper, and the learning rate of ITA finetuning is also set to $0.001$.
 Furthermore, we provide the hyperparameters for baselines and our MEAN in Table~\ref{tab:hparams}.
+For the RosettaAD~\citep{alford2017rosetta} used in \textsection~\ref{sec:design}, we adopt the denovo design protocol initializing with random CDRs presented in its manual\footnote{\url{https://www.rosettacommons.org/docs/latest/application_documentation/antibody/RosettaAntibodyDesign}}.

+For training our MEAN on the split in RefineGNN paper setting, we set $alpha=0.6$, batch size to be 8, and total training epochs to be 30.